joshclancy/VisRepNet/README.md

 <p align="center">
   <img src="https://github.com/joshclancy/VisRepNet/blob/main/png_readme/otherFunctions2.png"
-	title="OtherFunctions" width="1000"/>
+	title="OtherFunctions" width="800"/>
 </p>

-When we need to represent a function for which we have no symbol, we use the symbol closest to the new function with a label (e.g., use down sample symbol to represent max pool) or we use our standard stand-in symbol with a label.
+When we need to represent a function for which we have <b>no symbol</b>, we use the symbol closest to the new function with a label (e.g., use the downsample symbol to represent max pool) or we use our standard stand-in symbol with a label.

 <h2> The Organization of VisRepNet </h2>
-We organize VisRepNet diagrams in procedural abstraction levels.
-There are three main levels.
+We organize VisRepNet diagrams in <b>procedural abstraction</b> levels.
+There are three main levels. </br></br>

-1. Update Environment Level
+1. Update Environment Level</br>
-2. Network Architecture Level
+3. Network Architecture Level </br>
-3. Lower Function Level
+4. Lower Function Level </br>

 <h3> Update Environment Level </h3>